 Digital night vision devices can also be used during the day since the bright light cannot damage the sensor.
 This is not the case with an analog night vision optic, because exposing the optic on a sunny day can damage the image intensifier tube.

 Because digital night vision devices have a small screen and the image appears brighter, the user can get for e few seconds blinded after the usage.
 This is noticeable only in complete darkness because the eyes can not adjust so quickly from the bright image to the dark environment.

 When looking into a reflecting target when the infrared illuminator is turned on, the image around that spot is mostly white, so it is very difficult, or not even possible to see any details.
 This can happen when it is raining, or right after the rain when the water is still on the plants.

-The battery consumption is a lot higher than with an analog NV device, so the batteries are bigger and heavier.
-If you plan to use the device for many hours at once, an additional battery is needed.
+The battery consumption is a lot higher than with an analog Night vision optic, so the batteries are bigger and heavier.
+If you plan to use the optic for many hours at once, an additional battery is needed.